IamSumitKumar/Internet-Technologies/README.md

 - Count no. of account having atleast specific balance.

 Implement an Abstract Class Stack with methods push, pop, display for two classes:
 StaticStack and DynamicStack.
-StaticStack uses one dimensional integer array to store numbers and DynamicStack uses an integer ArrayList to dtore.
+StaticStack uses one dimensional integer array to store numbers and DynamicStack uses an integer ArrayList to store.

 2. JavaBeans: